 Interest rates in RD also vary depending on the investor’s age.
 For instance, senior citizens can enjoy the benefit of higher interest rates as against the existing interest rates for regular RD schemes.
-Also calculate your rd returns by using RD Calculator.
+Also, you can calculate your rd returns by using RD Calculator.

 Carrying the same features as a regular RD, the scheme for senior citizens brings higher interest rates than the regular accounts.
 The interest is compounded quarterly as per the applicable interest rate, thus helping senior citizens withdraw a higher maturity amount and meet their short-term funding needs efficiently in the absence of a regular income.

-Generally, the additional interest rates offered by various banks on senior citizen RD scheme range between 0.25% and 0.75% above the regular deposit rates.
+Generally, the additional interest rates offered by various banks on the senior citizen RD schemes range between 0.25% and 0.75% above the regular deposit rates.